core-wg/senml-spec/draft-jennings-core-senml.md

 | Update Time   | ut   | Number         |
 {:cols='r l l'}

-The root content consists of an array with and JSON objects for each SenML Record.
+The root content consists of an array with JSON objects for each SenML Record.
 All the fields in the above table MAY occur in the records with the type specified in the table.